 - A CV for a Comprehensive (State) School or Liberal Arts College emphasizes a balance of teaching and research, thus will include equal emphasis on the research and teaching sections.

-For more information on formating your CV visit our formating essentials page.
+For more information on formatting your CV visit our formatting essentials page.